anubhavJhanwar/anubhavJhanwar/README.md

 ## 🚀 About Me

-- � IA'm currently working on **I am currently working on things I don't fully understand yet.**
+- � I'm currently working on **solving problems that don’t have tutorials.**
 - 🌱 I'm currently learning **Machine Learning**
-- � IAsk me about **Tech, ideas, and everything in between.**
+- � Ask me about **Tech, ideas, and everything in between.**
 - 📫 How to reach me: **anubhavjhanwar210@gmail.com**
 - ⚡ Fun fact: **I code, I film, I play - Guitar & Drums**